colinpcurtis/datares_GANs/README.md

 ### Installation and Setup
-It is recommended that this project is ran on a cloud instance to make easy use of GPU computing.

-Clone the repo with ```git clone https://github.com/colinpcurtis/datares_GANs.git```.
-Then run ```./install.sh``` to install all necessary NVIDIA drivers and CUDA to use the GPU.
+It is recommended to run this project on a cloud instance to make easy use of GPU computing.
+Once the VM is set up, clone the repo with ```git clone https://github.com/colinpcurtis/datares_GANs.git```.
+Then ```cd datares_GANs``` , and run ```./install.sh```to install gcc, the NVIDIA drivers, and CUDA.
+You will have to manually agree to a few commands.

 If that installation is successful, the nvidia control panel should be displayed on the window.